Boeing talks up 737 MAX 9 as aircraft makes first flight

 “It’s just getting that final design done.”

-The aircraft was expected to reach firm configuration at the 2017, Teal said, with first delivery targeted for 2020 should airlines be prepared to order the aircraft.
+The aircraft is expected to reach firm configuration at the 2017, Teal said, with first delivery targeted for 2020 should airlines be prepared to order the aircraft.

 In this part of the world, Virgin Australia has ordered 40 737 MAX aircraft.
 The airline recently deferred first delivery “final quarter of the 2019 calendar year”, from 2018 previously.